-The Compensation Committee reviews and recommends the compensation arrangements for officers and other senior level employees, determines the options or stock to be granted to eligible persons under the Company's 2000 Stock Option and Incentive Plan (the "2000 Stock Plan") and takes other such action as may be required in connection with the Company's compensation and incentive plans.
+The Compensation Committee reviews and recommends the compensation arrangements for the Company's executive officers, determines the options or stock to be granted to eligible persons under the Company's 2000 Stock Option and Incentive Plan (the "2000 Stock Plan") and takes other such action as may be required in connection with the Company's compensation and incentive plans.
 The Compensation Committee is responsible for the oversight of all of the Company's compensation policies and practices including benefits and perquisites.
-Compensation is defined as base salary, all forms of bonus pay, and stock options, restricted stock or any other plans directly or indirectly related to the Company's stock.
+Compensation is defined as base salary, all forms of incentive pay, and stock option and restricted stock grants or any other plans directly or indirectly related to the Company's stock.
 Members of the Compensation Committee will be appointed from the Board of Directors annually at the first meeting of the Board following the annual meeting of stockholders.
 Not less than a majority of the Compensation Committee will consist of outside Directors.
 The composition of the Compensation Committee will reflect the requirements of Rule 16b-3 under the Securities Exchange Act of 1934 as in effect from time to time.
-The compensation committee of the Company's predecessor, Harvard Apparatus, Inc., held approximately 4 meetings during the year ended December 31, 2000.
-The Compensation Committee of Harvard Bioscience, Inc. did not meet following the Company's initial public offering in December 2000.
+The Compensation Committee met on January 17, 2002 and set the base salary and stock option grants for 2002 and approved the bonus for 2001 for the Chief Executive Officer, President and Chief Financial Officer.

-COMPENSATION PHILOSOPHY.
+Compensation Philosophy.
 The objective of the Company's Compensation Committee is to provide compensation that will attract and retain executives, motivate each executive toward the achievement of the Company's short and long-term financial goals and objectives and recognize individual contributions as well as overall business results.
 In order to achieve this objective, the primary focus of the Compensation Committee has been on the competitiveness of each of the key elements of executive compensation (base salary, bonus and stock and option grants) and the compensation package as a whole.
 In general, the Compensation Committee believes that total compensation should reflect both the relative performance of the Company among its peer group of public companies of similar size as well as the Company's performance as measured against its own financial objectives, and the longer term creation of shareholder value.

-BASE SALARY AND BONUS.
+Base Salary and Bonus.
 Base compensation is set to be competitive with the peer group of the regional economy for public companies of similar size, taking into account historical levels and the level of responsibility, breadth of knowledge and the past performance of the executive.
 The relative importance of these factors varies, depending on the particular individual being reviewed.
 The Compensation Committee establishes the base salary of the Chief Executive Officer and reviews his recommendation with respect to the other senior executives.
-The cash bonus portion of each executive's compensation is determined based upon the achievement of certain individual and Company goals and other strategic accomplishments during the fiscal year.
-For the year ended December 31, 2000, the Company's financial objectives were based on the achievement of an established operating profit goal.
+The cash bonus portion of each executive's compensation is determined based upon the achievement of certain individual and Company goals and other strategic accomplishments during the year.
+For the year ended December 31, 2001, the Company's financial objectives were based on the achievement of an established operating profit goal, the continued revenue growth of the company, and the maintenance of shareholder value during a time when a significant shift of the venture capital share ownership was transitioned to public ownership after the initial IPO lockup period expired in June of 2001.